wkolowski/Type-Theory-Wishlist/README.md

   | ff => filter t
 ```

-The above use of a `with`-clause if equivalent to the following use of an `if-then-else` expression.
+The above use of a `with`-clause is equivalent to the following use of an `if-then-else` expression.

 ```
 filter (p : A -> Bool) : List A -> List A